mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 SOCIETY

 As the Virushi progressed towards civilization, an unusual social unit –
 called the 'cooperative' by sophontologists – came into being.
 Individual
 Virushi had to eat a great deal, and range over a wide area, to feed their
 massive bodies.
 The tendency, then, was towards a highly individualistic,
 even solitary existence.
 However, those individuals who cooperated in
 building shelters, making tools, tending fire and, of course, raising families
 had a better chance of survival.
-The resultant culture today is semi-
+The resultant culture today is semi-feudal.
-feudal.
 Obligation and duty are complex and interwoven; the individual's
 love of freedom is carefully balanced against a feeling of responsibility
 towards others.
 The concept of coercive government is inconceivable –
 and incomprehensible – to these people.
 They give freely of their own